-StoryCorps is an American non-profit organization founded in 2003 by radio producer David Isay.
+StoryCorps is an American non-profit organisation founded in 2003 by radio producer David Isay.
 Its stated mission is “to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world”.

-The short film “The Treasures of Mrs. Grady's Library” (4.5 minutes) is a real-life story told by Judge Olly Neal, who grew up in Arkansas during the 1950s.
-It counts an experience he had during his high school years: although he wasn’t a very committed student, he visited the school library one day, where he spotted a book by the African American author Frank Yerby.
-The cover caught his interest.
-But, instead of checking it out officially, he just took it because he didn’t want to be ridiculed by his friends for reading a book.
-When he put it back on the shelf after reading it, there was another book by Frank Yerby, which he also took away secretly and read.
-He found out later that one of the librarians had watched him taking the book and even drove all the way to Memphis several times to buy new books for him to read.
-He credits her for arousing his interest in reading, which helped him to prepare for the extensive reading at law school later in life and enabled him to have a successful career.
+The short film "The Treasures of Mrs. Grady's Library" (4.5 minutes) is a true story told by Judge Olly Neal, who grew up in Arkansas in the 1950s.
+It recounts an experience he had during his high school years: although he wasn't a particularly dedicated student, one day he visited the school library where he saw a book by the African-American author Frank Yerby.
+The cover piqued his interest.
+But instead of officially borrowing it, he just took it because he didn't want to be ridiculed by his friends for reading a book.
+When he put it back on the shelf after reading it, there was another book by Frank Yerby which he also secretly took and read.
+He later found out that one of the librarians had watched him take the book and had even gone all the way to Memphis several times to buy new books for him to read.
+He credits her with sparking his interest in reading, which prepared him for the extensive reading in law school later in life and enabled him to have a successful career.

-The film that is presented in cartoon form is interesting for English learners of all ages from a B2 level.
-Please find a suggestion below for a classroom activity that can be used with the film.
+The film, which is presented in animated form, is suitable for learners of English at all levels from B2 upwards.
+Below is a suggested classroom activity that can be used with the film.

 Ask the students if they like reading and if they sometimes visit a library and, if so, what types of books or media they borrow there.

-Students are told that they will watch a short film that involves a library.
-The teacher asks them to answer the following questions:
+Tell students that they will watch a short film that involves a library.
+Ask them to answer the following questions:

 Who is the protagonist?